 The recoverable (service) amounts of cash-generating units and individual assets have been determined based on the higher of value-in-use calculations and fair values less costs to sell.
 These calculations require the use of estimates and assumptions.
-It is reasonably possible that the assumptions may change which may then impact our estimations and may then require a material adjustment to the carrying value of tangible assets.
+It is reasonably possible that the assumptions (i.e. collectibility or physical condition) may change which may then impact our estimations and may then require a material adjustment to the carrying value of tangible assets.